Canada Day is Sunday, July 1, 2018.

 02 of 05

-What: Canada Place hosts Downtown Vancouver's biggest Canada Day celebration with a free Waterfront Party that includes live music and entertainment on three stages, followed by the annual Canada Day Parade.
-The Waterfront Party features performers Hannah Georgas, Hairfarmers and Watasun, kids' activities, street hockey, a circus show, and food carts.
+What: Canada Place hosts Downtown Vancouver's biggest Canada Day celebration with a free Waterfront Party that includes live music and entertainment on three stages.
+This is usually followed by the annual Canada Day Parade but in 2018 the end-of-parade party will be hosted in another location, so the exact route is still TBD.
+The Waterfront Party is always a popular place to head for celebrations and the entertaining lineup usually features musicians, performers, kids' activities, street hockey, a circus show, live citizenship ceremonies, and a lumberjack show.
+Food trucks are on hand to feed the hungry masses and the Olympic Torch is usually lit in nearby Jack Poole Plaza to celebrate Canada's birthday.

 When: Waterfront Party: 10am - 6pm; Parade starts at 7pm, July 1

-Canada Place also co-produces the Burrard Inlet Fireworks that are Number 3 on this list, so you can make an entire day of your visit.
+Canada Place also co-produces the Burrard Inlet Fireworks that are Number 3 on this list, so you can make an entire day of your visit and stick around to see the spectacular show too.

 03 of 05